 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Brunei, you may encounter road conditions that differ significantly from those in the United States.
 Brunei has an extensive network of roads comparable to those in most western countries, and they are well maintained.
 Traffic moves on the left side of the road.
 Holders of a foreign driver’s license are permitted to drive in Brunei Darussalam for 90 days only.
 For longer stays, a foreign driver’s license must be endorsed to a Brunei driver’s license, available at any Land Transport Department office.
 Drivers must obey traffic rules at all times and should take extra caution when approaching traffic signals.
-In urban areas, several deadly accidents have occurred in recent years when local drivers drove through red lights.

 The Royal Brunei Police Force routinely sets up checkpoints and traffic stops, particularly at night.
 These checkpoints are normally set up for one of two reasons: 1) routine license and registration checks and 2) DWI/search for contraband (drugs and alcohol).
 In case you are stopped, be prepared to show identification card and vehicle registration.
 You should also always have your insurance policy in the car.
 In case of an accident you will need all three documents.